 · Alternate source of finance, private and social cost-benefit, Public-Private Partnership

-· Corporate Governance in Banking Sector, the role of e-governance in addressing issues of corruption and inefficiency in the government sector.
+· Corporate Governance in the Banking Sector, the role of e-governance in addressing issues of corruption and inefficiency in the government sector.

 · The Union Budget – Concepts, approach, and broad trends